Himabindugssn/AI-pathfinding-game/README.md

 - Programming Language

 ## What I could implement
--Implemented A star algorithm
+- Implemented A star algorithm
--Optimization
+- Optimization

 ## What I couldn’t implement